wh75er/weird_nickname_generator/readme.md

 sometext_of_symbols{noun[0]}_{verb[0]}_{noun[1]}
 ```

-You need to follow python's format syntaxis.
-The words in {} brackets mean names of dictionaries files.
-You need to pass that filenames to the args of program
+You need to follow python's format syntax.
+The words in {} brackets mean names of dictionary files.
+You need to pass those filenames to the args of program(or use predefined filenames)

-Also, you can store patterns in file seperated by *next line* symbol
+Also, you can store patterns in file separated by *next line* symbol

 ## Dictionaries

-You can create your dictionaries by finding words you want in dictionary in the web.
-Then you do it, just create file with *filename* and store words into it seperated by *next line* symbol.
+You can create your dictionaries by finding words you want and store them to the file with *filename* separated by *next line* symbol.
 Example for file with *filename* looks like this:

 *filename*: